hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Solang.md

 * Do everything to support and attract Solidity developers on Solana and Substrate
 * Improve the developer experience for Solidity
-* Maintain compatibility the latest Solidity version
+* Maintain compatibility with the latest Solidity version
 * More security audits

 # Maintainer Diversity